inocan-group/aws-log/README.md

 ## Correlation ID

-The correlation ID -- which shows up as `@x-correlation-id` in the log entry -- is an ID who's scope is meant to stay consistent for a whole _graph_ of function executions.
+The correlation ID -- which shows up as `@x-correlation-id` in the log entry -- is an ID who's scope is meant to stay consistent for a whole _graph_ or _fan out_ of function executions.
 This scoping is SUPER useful as within AWS most logging is isolated to a single function execution but in a micro-services architecture this often represents too narrow a view.

 The way the correlation ID is set is when "context" is provided -- typically via the `lambda(event, context)` parameters -- it looks for a property `x-correlation-id` in the